chloee122/note-app/README.md

 SECRET = "YOUR PASSWORD"
 ```

-3. To run the app, start frontend and backend separately.
+3. To run the app, start both frontend and backend with below command.
 You will then be able to access it at localhost:5173

 ```bash
 // For backend & frontend